victorbiga/engineering-management/README.md

 ## Career growth and job ladder

 * [Titles are Toxic](http://randsinrepose.com/archives/titles-are-toxic/), Rands in Repose.
 A pretty interesting take on titles.
+* [Engineering Growth Framework](https://medium.com/s/engineering-growth-framework), Medium pulls back the curtain on how they do career growth.

 ## Code reviews